No matter how tough you are, Richard Negus believes Harkila's new electric jacket should be part of every sporting wardrobe

 In Norse mythology, Freja was a warrior goddess.
 By naming its new woman’s stalking jacket and trousers after such a…

-Good waterproof shooting jackets will see you right in the field all the year round.
-In the summer months when…
+The best waterproof shooting jackets will keep you in the field all year round.
+No matter how heavy the rain,…

 There’s one thing that’s guaranteed to ruin a day shooting or stalking and that is feeling cold and chill –…